Ze-sys/free_book_downloaders/README.md

 # free_book_downloaders

+Two scripts are provided to help download the free books Springer provided free of charge during the COVID-19 lockdown.
+Thanks Springer.

+#download_springer

-# this script downloads the free books Springer provided directly into path ~/Download/Springer_Books/ on a Linux machine.
+The script "download_springer"  downloads over 350 pdf books directly into path ~/Download/Springer_Books/ on a Linux machine.
 It should work fine on a windows machine with minor adjustments.
+However, there are probably easier alternatives for windows os users.

-                              ## The main task here was consturcting a downloadable url from doi's.
-After that step, I tested two ways of downloading: (a) Perl's own getstore  and  (b) the system's curl.
+The first task here was consturcting a downloadable url from doi's in this spreadsheet https://resource-cms.springernature.com/springer-cms/rest/v1/content/17858272/data/.
+After that step, I tested two ways of downloading the books: (a) Perl's own getstore  and  (b) the system's curl.

-                              ## As expected, getstore is much faster.
-However, neither tends to download all books.
-This could be due to timeout setting, that I intend not to delev due to other time commitments.
+As expected, getstore is much faster.
+However, neither option tends to download all books.
+This could be due to timeout setting that I intend not to delev into due to other time commitments.

-                              ## As a solution In order to download all books, I am saving the book names and url's  in a plain text file called "url_list" and saving it in the same directory as the books are being downloaded so I can use its contnts with curl later.
+As a solution to incomplete downloading, the script is made to save the book names and constructed url's into a plain text file called "url_list" in the same directory (~/Download/Springer_Books/).

+#force_download
+This is a bash script but it has a perl command inside to manuplate some strings.

-                              ## Update: Using the url_list file I was able to download a lot more (381 vs 67) books.
-The shell script I used for this task is called "force_download".
+Using the "url_list" file I was able to download a lot more (381 vs 67) books.

+#USAGE:
-##USAGE: Simply run the script as ./download_springer
+First go to where you downloaded the scripts and run the script "download_springer" as ./download_springer
+If it complains, try giving it permission by typing:
+chmod +x download_springer
+in your terminal and try again.
+If you need to install dependancies, follow the output on your screen to guid you install them.

+If all goes well, check if all the books are downloaded.
+If yes, that's it.
+Happy reading.
+If the download is incomplete, follow the next simple step.

+run the script "force_download" as
+./download_springer

+If it complains, try giving it permission as  may have done for the first script and try again.
-        ## if you waould like to use the script force_download, do the same thing.
-But remember this script won't have the information it needs if you run it before the first script (i.e., download_springer)
+Remember this script won't have the information it needs if you run it before the first script (i.e., download_springer) Let me know if you need help.
-## This script is inspired by more elaborate and probably more elegant python script by Alex (https://github.com/alexgand/springer_free_books).
-There's also R based script somewhere.
-## I just love keeping my Perl skill alive and love exploring things, espicially at this time where I cannot play or watch sports.